 Over the past 20 years, there has been a dramatic increase in the number of children, adolescents and adults diagnosed as overweight or obese in the United States.
-Today, approximately 32% of American children and adolescents, ages 2 to 19, are considered overweight or obese.

 Obesity can cause many health and social problems beginning in childhood, and continuing and intensifying throughout life.
-These problems include type 2 diabetes, cardiovascular disease, pulmonary disease, metabolic syndrome, obstructive sleep apnea, low self-esteem and depression.
+These problems include type 2 diabetes, cardiovascular disease, pulmonary disease, metabolic syndrome, obstructive sleep apnea, low self-esteem, and depression.

-In addition, excess weight can cause vitamin deficiencies, hormonal imbalances, and increased stress and tension that can affect bone growth and overall musculoskeletal health, causing deformity, pain, and potentially, a lifetime of limited mobility and diminished life quality.
+In addition, excess weight can cause vitamin deficiencies, hormonal imbalances, and increased stress and tension that can affect bone growth and overall musculoskeletal health, causing deformity, pain, and, potentially, a lifetime of limited mobility and diminished life quality.

-A healthy diet, along with regular physical activity in childhood—at least 35 to 60 minutes a day—can help ensure a healthy weight and strong bones for life.
+A healthy diet, along with regular physical activity in childhood — at least 35 to 60 minutes a day — can help ensure a healthy weight and strong bones for life.

 What is Obesity?